 Until recently the Fund's intervention in financial crises in emerging markets involved ad hoc financial bailout operations designed to keep countries current on their debt payments to private creditors, to maintain capital account convertibility and to prevent default.
-IMF rescue packages amounted to several times the accepted quota limits (an annual limit of 100 per cent of a member's quota and a cumulative limit of 300 percent), and were in certain instances put together with funds from development banks and bilateral contributions from major industrial countries.
-IMF rescue packages for 6 emerging markets (Mexico, Thailand, Indonesia, Korea, Russia and Brazil) between 1995 and 1998 reached \$231 billion, of which 44 percent came from bilateral donors, 38 percent from the IMF, and the rest from development banks (Ahluwalia 1999, p.
-55, table 1).
-From 1995 until the end of 2003 IMF exceptional financing for 9 emerging markets (the above six plus Argentina, Turkey and Uruguay) amounted to SDR 174 billion, with an average of 637 percent of quota (IMF 2005c, table 10).
+IMF rescue packages amounted to several times the accepted quota limits (an annual limit of 100 per cent of a member's quota and a cumulative limit of 300 per cent), and were in certain instances combined with funds from development banks and bilateral contributions from major industrial countries.
+IMF rescue packages for 6 emerging markets (Mexico, Thailand, Indonesia, the Republic of Korea, the Russian Federation and Brazil) between 1995 and 1998 reached \$231 billion, of which 44 per cent came from bilateral donors, 38 per cent from the IMF, and the rest from development banks (Ahluwalia, 1999: 55, table 1).
+From 1995 until the end of 2003 IMF exceptional financing for 9 emerging markets (the above six plus Argentina, Turkey and Uruguay) amounted to SDR 174 billion, with an average of 637 per cent of quota (IMF, 2005c, table 10).
+Such lending is the main source of income for the Fund to support its operational expenses, which stood at some SDR 1.5 billion at the end of FY2004.
+Thus, ironically, in the absence of financial crises and bailout operations in emerging markets, the Fund can cease to be a financially viable institution.

 Crisis lending was combined with monetary and fiscal tightening in order to restore confidence, but this often failed to prevent sharp drops in the currency and hikes in interest rates, thereby deepening debt deflation, credit crunch and economic contraction.
-Such interventions took place not only when the country concerned was facing a liquidity problem, as in Korea, but also when there were signs of a problem of insolvency.
-Originally rescue packages involved short-term, temporary financing but more recently the Fund has provided medium-term financing, including to governments facing domestic debt problems such as in Turkey (Akyüz and Boratav 2003).
+Such interventions took place not only when the country concerned was facing a liquidity problem, as in the Republic of Korea, but also when there were signs of a problem of insolvency.
+Originally rescue packages involved short-term, temporary financing but more recently the Fund has provided medium-term financing, including to governments facing domestic debt problems such as in Turkey (Akyüz and Boratav, 2003).